Turing test: Subject matter expert Turing test

 Another variation is described as the subject-matter expert Turing test, where a machine's response cannot be distinguished from an expert in a given field.
 This is also known as a "Feigenbaum test" and was proposed by Edward Feigenbaum in a 2003 paper.

 "Low-level" cognition test

 Robert French (1990) makes the case that an interrogator can distinguish human and non-human interlocutors by posing questions that reveal the low-level (i.e., unconscious) processes of human cognition, as studied by cognitive science.
 Such questions reveal the precise details of the human embodiment of thought and can unmask a computer unless it experiences the world as humans do.

 Total Turing test

 The "Total Turing test" variation of the Turing test, proposed by cognitive scientist Stevan Harnad, adds two further requirements to the traditional Turing test.
 The interrogator can also test the perceptual abilities of the subject (requiring computer vision) and the subject's ability to manipulate objects (requiring robotics).

+Paul Schweizer argues that Harnad's work is too weak, and extended it further with the Truly Total Turing Test:

+It is essential to note that the TTTT is not a test of individual cognitive systems.